-William set an interesting challenge Square Peg, REST Hole, which unusually I decided to pickup and in a timely fashion.
+William Vambenepe set an interesting challenge Square Peg, REST Hole, which unusually I decided to pickup and in a timely fashion.
 It's worth noting, I'm not a REST purist rather a Web practitioner which will hopefully colour my approach differently to the other fazillion answers this will no doubt generate:

 Consider a phone call: a HTML form POSTs two phone numbers to make the call.
 Phones ring and you're returned a link, or redirected to a page for the call-id.
 Refreshing that page (using GET) tells you the status of the call: how long they've been talking, how much its cost so far, etc.